4site-interactive-studios/engrid-docs/src/pages/docs/v2/what-is-engrid-scipts-and-client-theme.md

 ## What is a "Client Theme"?

-Put simply, a "Client Theme" is an extension of the previously mentioned "ENgrid Scripts" code base that you then customize and expand upon based on your specific needs.
-When you do this, the upstream "ENgrid Scripts" code base becomes a dependency in your project.
+Put simply, a "Client Theme" is an extension of the previously mentioned "ENgrid Scripts" code base that you then customize and expand upon based on your specific needs; every client using ENgrid gets their own unique "Client Theme".
+When you do this, the upstream "ENgrid Scripts" code base becomes a dependency in your Client Theme project.
 Think of it in the same way your website might be built on WordPress or uses jQuery.
 Once you start using it, they become dependencies in your project that you build and customize upon, while those projects themselves continue active development.

+Roughly speaking it’s EN > ENgrid Scripts > ENgrid Client Theme > 3rd Party Code (e.g. GTM)

 ## Pulling in regular updates from "ENgrid Scirpts" aka "engrid-scripts" and "upstream changes"